Department of Life Sciences

 SDGs covered: SDG 2: Zero Hunger SDG 3: Good Health and Well-being.SDG 6: clean water and sanitation for all.
 SDG 12: responsible consumption and production.

-Faculty Members: Dr. Yasir Rehman, Dr. Muhammad Akram, Dr. Kaneez Fatima, Miss Hareem Mohsin, Nabiha Naeem, Ghadir Ali
+Faculty MembersDr.
+Yasir Rehman, Dr. Muhammad Akram, Dr. Kaneez FatimaDr.
+Quratulain Hanif, Mr. Ghadir Ali

 Description:

-Rapid industrialization and urbanization have been the main contributor to water and soil pollution, causing tremendous socioeconomic and environmental issues.
+Rapid industrialization and urbanization have been the main contributors to water and soil pollution, causing tremendous socioeconomic and environmental issues.
 Microorganisms in combination with plants can overcome environmental stress by degrading toxic pollutants.
 They are ubiquitous living organisms that play important roles in biospheres, in biogeochemical cycles, and in the well-being of other living organisms.
-There is a vast diversity of these microorganisms having so much variety of metabolic activities.
-These microorganisms can be explored and utilized in solving different anthropogenic problems such as degrading pollutants; a process known as bioremediation.
+There is a vast diversity of these microorganisms having so much a variety of metabolic activities.
+These microorganisms can be explored and utilized in solving different anthropogenic problems, such as degrading pollutants, a process known as bioremediation.
 Moreover, the microorganisms interact with each other and play crucial roles in the environment where they live, and directly / indirectly affect their hosts as well.
 The study of their interaction with each other and with other living organisms is important in understanding the phenomena involved in it, and to successfully utilize it in biotechnology.
-For example, various microorganisms are found in the rhizosphere of plants where they produce various compounds necessary for the growth of the plants.
-Such microorganisms can be used to support growth of the plants in a stressful environment.
+For example, various microorganisms are found in the rhizosphere of plants, where they produce various compounds necessary for the growth of the plants.
+Such microorganisms can be used to support the growth of the plants in a stressful environment.

 National Collaborators:

-Institute of Microbiology and Molecular Genetics, University of the Punjab, Lahore; National Institute Biotechnology and Genetic Engineering, Faisalabad; University of Agriculture,Faisalabad; Kohsar University, Murree;Lahore College Woman University, Lahore.
+Institute of Microbiology and Molecular Genetics, University of the Punjab, Lahore; National Institute of Biotechnology and Genetic Engineering, Faisalabad; University of Agriculture, Faisalabad; Kohsar University, Murree; Lahore College Women University, Lahore.

 International Collaborators:

-Tsinghua University, China; University of Minnesota,USA
+Tsinghua University, China; University of Minnesota, USA

 Students: